INF800/whoami/about.md

 In the past I’ve been:

-• Core ML Engineer for India's largest geo-mapping company
+• Core ML Engineer for India's largest geo-mapping company <br/>

-• Product-contributor for multiple startups
+• Product-contributor for multiple startups<br/>

-• Google AI machine learning facilitator
+• Google AI machine learning facilitator<br/>

-• Augmented reality developer for video-tech startup
+• Augmented reality developer for video-tech startup<br/>

-• 2019 Code-In Mentor for Tensorflow
+• 2019 Code-In Mentor for Tensorflow<br/>

-• Invited to Google office to present my startup for funding
+• Invited to Google office to present my startup for funding<br/>

-• Incuabatee for a failed start-up
+• Incuabatee for a failed start-up<br/>

-• Speaker, mentor and member for multiple tech communities
+• Speaker, mentor and member for multiple tech communities<br/>

-• Engineer intern at Logitech International SA
+• Engineer intern at Logitech International SA<br/>

-• Contributor for google/flax deep learning library in JAX
+• Contributor for google/flax deep learning library in JAX<br/>

-• Freelancer, independent consultant and much more …
+• Freelancer, independent consultant and much more …<br/>

 Euphoric intersection of research, engineering and product development in the field of machine learning and data science excite me.
 I believe in open-source / democratizing machine learning and love finding meaning to equations.